-Who was Colonel Sidney Mashbir?
+Colonel Sidney Mashbir

-Wishing to be in the proximity of the man I had studied for fourteen years, I stood over the tombstone of Colonel Sidney Forrester Mashbir, at Fort Rosecrans National Cemetery in San Diego, California.
-It was the acquisition of his personal papers that first introduced me to this amazing patriotic hero.
+Wishing to be in the proximity of the man I had studied for many years, I stood over the tombstone of Colonel Sidney Forrester Mashbir, at Fort Rosecrans National Cemetery in San Diego, California.
+It was the acquisition of his personal library that first introduced me to this amazing patriotic hero.

 General Douglas MacArthur gave Mashbir the distinct honor of being the first American (non-prisoner of war) to again set foot in Japan as part of the peace keeping Occupation forces.
 To encourage a smooth transition for Japan to again become a strong ally with the U.S., Mashbir arranged for a Top Secret private meeting between General MacArthur and Emperor Hirohito.
 It was felt that the Emperor should not be blamed for the actions of militarists who had pushed Japan into the war.
 And as personal adviser to both General MacArthur and the Emperor, Mashbir shaped the positive rapport the U.S. and Japan would have during its Reconstruction/Occupation period, and far beyond . . .